fivequarters/q5/docs/release-notes/fusebit-ops-cli.md

 _Released 5/26/22_

 - **Enhancement** Implement the capability to health check a monitoring stack during `monitoring stack add`
+  - `fuse-ops setup` to create the role required for grafana-health lambda function.

 ## Version 1.38.4